School offer for Special Educational Needs and/or Disabilities

 How we involve pupils and their parents/carers

 • Pupils are involved with their personalised one page profiles, which contain details about the child including their strengths, interests and areas where they need support.
+All children are regularly given the opportunity to share their feelings about their learning and experience of school.

 • When a pupil’s needs are more complex, they may be open to the Early Help strategy.
 This strategy assesses all aspects of the child’s learning and development from birth and the impact SEND has on the child and the family unit.
 A lead Early Help professional may be chosen, as part of this process, to act on the parents' behalf to ensure all actions are completed.
-More information about the Early Help Strategy can be found here:
+More information about the Early Help Strategy can be found here: Early help strategy (blackpool.gov.uk)

 How we adapt the curriculum so that we meet the needs of all pupils